pmahnke/mahnke-cocktails/recipe_processed/juliet_and_romeo.md

 '
   },  {
     '@type': 'HowToStep',
-    'text': '- Garnish: Mint leaf with a drop of rose water on it and 3 drops of Angostura Bitters '
+    'text': '- Garnish: Mint leaf with a drop of rose water on it and 3 drops of Angostura Aromatic Bitters '
   },  {
     '@type': 'HowToStep',